Tonio-Odey/soc-home-lab-splunk-detection-/README.md

 - Brute-force login attempts
 - Suspicious SMB exploitation traffic

-Detection was based on:
+Detection was based on analysis of pfSense firewall logs in Splunk.

-- Sysmon logs
-- Windows Security logs
-- Traffic patterns
+Key indicators used include:

+- Source IP identification (attacker machine)
+- Destination IP (target systems)
+- Destination ports (e.g., 445 for SMB, 137 for NetBIOS)
+- High frequency of connection attempts
+- Multiple connections to different ports (port scanning behavior)

+Attack patterns were identified by observing unusual traffic behavior and repeated connection attempts from a single source.

 ---

 ## Screenshots

-All screenshots used in this project are stored in: screenshots/
+All screenshots used in this project are stored in:

 ```
 screenshots/